-The target values of the indices are determined by the Bank's Supervisory Board on the basis of the prevailing annual financial budget.
-The Supervisory Board may modify such target values in consideration of statutory changes implemented after the determination thereof and/or changes in market circumstances that have a significant objective effect on the Bank's profit and/or the achievement of the target values set.
+The target value of the group-level RORAC indicator is determined by the Bank's Supervisory Board on the basis of the prevailing annual financial budget.
+The Supervisory Board may modify the target value in response to statutory changes implemented after the determination thereof and/or changes in market circumstances that have a significant objective effect on the Bank's profit and/or the achievement of the target values set.